Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Against the Lions, Lazard has averaged 34.2 receiving yards per game in his six career matchups, 4.3 fewer than his over/under for Sunday's game.
+- Lazard has averaged 34.2 receiving yards per game in his six career matchups against the Lions, 0.3 fewer than his over/under for Sunday's game.

-- In six matchups with the Lions, Lazard has had a TD catch twice, but never more than one in any single game.
+- Lazard, in six matchups, had a touchdown catch twice.
+But he did not have multiple TDs in either of those games.

-- The Lions have the NFL's 21st-ranked pass defense this season, yielding 255.6 yards per game through the air.
+- The 255.6 yards per game the Lions are allowing through the air makes them the NFL's 21st-ranked pass defense.

 Recent Performances